lipemat/wp-unit/.aiassistant/rules/main.md

 - Test functions using a data provider MUST accept one parameter for each value provided, rather than a single array; parameter names MUST match the keys of the data provider.
 - Test function parameter types MUST be strictly typed.
 - Use PHP 8+ function attributes (`#[DataProvider(...)]`) to specify data providers for tests.
+- Put data providers at the end of the test class after all test methods.
 - Do not include inline comments.
 - Use PHPUnit 11 for testing.
 Consider deprecated phpunit methods.